-Traditionally greenhouses have been glazed with this, the cheapest glass available, supplied in small overlapping panes.
-Over the last 10 years we have witnessed a trend away from horticultural glass towards the much safer toughened glass.
+Traditionally, greenhouses have beeen glazed with this, the cheapest glass available, supplied in small overlapping panes.
+Over tha last 10 years we have witnessed a trend away from horticultural glass, towards the much safer toughened glass.

 Toughened glass small pane

 This is the most popular Europa Manor glazing option.
 The relatively small (up to 2ft x 2ft) panes are easy to carry, fit and indeed replace.Toughened glass will withstand a far greater impact than horticultural glass - a blunt blow such as a ball hitting it will not normally break it.
 But it is personal safety that is the biggest reason for specifying toughened glass.
 Children or gardeners of any age can trip in the confined space of a greenhouse and fall into the glass.
 When toughened glass breaks it crumbles into hundreds of small pieces, whilst these are still sharp, they are not long dangerous shards.

 This has all the benefits as described above but in taller panes, reducing the number of overlaps.